u8625/impp/README.md

-# Neural Networks
+# IMPp Spring 2023

-A few examples of the small neural network based projects that I have worked on.
+Some of the projects I talk about in my presentation.